.GCI File Extension

 Outside of loading saved games on their GameCubes, most GameCube players will not encounter a GCI file.
 However, those who use the Dolphin emulator to play GameCube games on their PCs can download, create, and open GCI files to resume in-progress games (including their own and other players') on their PCs.

-How do I open a GCI file?
+How to open a GCI file

 To load your GCI file, first use Dolphin's Memory Card Manager to add the file to your list of GameCube saved games.
 Then, open the GCI file's corresponding ROM and load the saved game your GCI file contains.